 Because this is an anonymous reporting system and due to FERPA / student privacy laws, we cannot disclose the progress or results of an investigation.

-Remember that anonymous reports can be made relating to any school in Maryland; yet, when a school becomes a member of Safe Schools Maryland, that school's officials immediately receive any anonymous reports concerning students, teachers, and/or activities at, near, or related to their school.
-This, in turn, gives the school the opportunity to resolve most matters appropriately in-house before relatively benign issues or situations develop into emergencies.
-The full list of current Safe Schools Maryland members can be viewed here.
+Safe Schools Maryland; yet, even if your school is not listed, do note that anonymous reports can be made relating to any school in Maryland by selecting "All Other MD Schools" when making a report.
+When a school does become a member of Safe Schools Maryland, that school's officials immediately receive any anonymous reports concerning students, teachers, and/or activities at, near, or related to their school.
+This, in turn, gives the school the opportunity to quickly resolve most matters appropriately in-house before relatively benign issues or situations develop into emergencies.

 Do school officials know how to properly handle anonymous reports/tips?